facsiaginsa/gazmin-streetfood/README.md

 1. Redis for Marketplace

     This is the main database, it is used to store all data related to the marketplace.
-First, we need 3 with Schema type: hash
+First, we need 3 Schema type: hash

     Index Name  | Schema